ghostsnglitter/Game-Dev-Library/Articles/2_GettingStarted.md

 The game developers in the engineering department are responisble for the project's source code.
 They implement all of the features and mechanics described in the detailed design documentation, as well as all of the art assets.

 When not coming from a programming background, this part of solo game development can seem particularly daunting.
-Personally, I found that learning how to code was a pretty enjoyable experience - due to the logical nature of it, the most basic concepts are pretty easy to understand, and you can build on them, bit-by-bit.
+Personally, I found that learning how to code was a pretty enjoyable experience - due to the logical nature of it, the most basic concepts are pretty easy to understand, and you just build on them, bit-by-bit (this guide will try to provide good learning material for starting out).
 That being said, it helps to bring some pre-existing experience or an understanding of those basic concepts with you.
-When starting out, it feels like a lot, but as soon as you develop this skill, you'll find how much can be achieved with simple (and *reusable*) code.
+At first, it feels like a lot, but as soon as you develop this skill, you'll find how much can be achieved with simple (and *reusable*) code.

 <a name="art"></a>
 ### 1.3 Art

 The art department creates all of the game's assets - 2D-art and UI-elements, 3D-models for objects, environment, and characters, as well as sound effects and music.
-This can take a lot of time and the work is usually distributed to many different artists working in parallel throughout the entire development of the game, which only underlines the importance of starting into [`Production`](3_3_Production.md) with a coherent vision and solid design documentation.
+This can take a lot of time and the work is usually distributed to many different artists working in parallel throughout the entire development of the game, which only underlines the importance of starting [`Production`](3_3_Production.md) with a coherent vision and solid design documentation.

 Depending on your background, this can be a massive challenge for creating your first game(s) solo.
-Fortunately, there are plenty of helpful resources and strategies (covered in this guide) for reducing the workload, including the usage of third-party assets (an *unbelievably* important part of solo development that should not be looked down on or immediately disregarded as "asset-flipping").
+Fortunately, there are plenty of helpful resources and strategies (covered in this guide) for reducing the workload.

 <a name="writing"></a>
 ### 1.4 Writing

 If a game has a story, it usually has dedicated writers.
-Some studios turn all of the developers into writers for lots of individual storylines, while others comission remote-working freelance writers.
+Some studios enable all of the developers to become writers to get lots of individual storylines (and increase the investment in the project), while others comission remote-working freelance writers.
 Usually, for small to mid-sized teams, there are only a few or just one writer (often the lead designer or narrative designer).
 Either way, the details of the story and the actual used texts come *after* the overall concept and narrative design have been specified in [`Pre-Production`](3_2_PreProduction.md).

 Many solo developers gladly take on the role of the writer, as their games are often centered around strong narrative ideas.
 However, it is important to consider what you're getting into before writing complex storylines (for example, dialogue systems can be quite complicated to implement).